keun-hong/keun-hong.github.io/_posts/Bioinformatics/2024-03-11-temp-files-nf-core.md

 - Package management system ([Conda](https://docs.conda.io/en/latest/))

-This blog was written with help from ChatGPT.
+<br>This blog was written with help from ChatGPT.